-While collaborating with other service providers, the SLP will conduct assessments, provide recommendations, organize and implement services for the students of KIPP Bay Area Public Schools.
+While collaborating with other service providers, the SLP will conduct assessments, provide recommendations, organize and implement services for the students of KIPP Public Schools Northern California.
 The SLP will support our schools in the East Bay.

 - Appropriate California Credential authorizing service as a Speech and Language Pathologist or Required Professional Experience (RPE) Temporary License